-Living with POTS: Finding Real Treatment That Supports You
+Living with POTS: Finding Treatment That Supports You

 POTS isn’t just “being dizzy” or “feeling tired.”
-It’s standing up and suddenly hearing your heartbeat in your ears.
-It’s reaching for a glass of water and realizing your hands are shaking.
-It’s having your vision go gray at the edges while you try to keep a conversation going at work.
+It can look like standing up and suddenly hearing your heartbeat in your ears.
+Reaching for a glass of water and realizing your hands are shaking.
+Watching your vision go gray at the edges while you try to stay present in a conversation at work.

-It’s the frustration of being told to “just push through” — when pushing through often leads to collapse.
+It’s the frustration of being told to “just push through” when pushing through often makes symptoms worse.

 - How long can I stand before I feel faint?